Monica Garza

-Monica Garza (born in Alamogordo, New Mexico) is an American artist of Mexican and Korean background based in Atlanta, Georgia.
+Monica Garza (born 1988) is an American artist, of Mexican and Korean ancestry, based in Atlanta, Georgia.
 She specializes in painting care-free, ethically and racially ambiguous women of color, of all body types.
 She is known for nude, contemporary portraits, contemporary figurative painting, sex and racial ethnicity, ceramic, text, and sculpture work.

 Biography

 Born in 1988 in Alamogordo, New Mexico, Garza has a multi-cultural background with a Mexican father, and Korean mother.
 Garza resides in Atlanta, Georgia, where she focuses on her art after traveling on and off consistently.
 Her art work depicts women of different shades of brown, displaying the nude body, while playing sports, texting, working out, and the average modern-day leisure activities.
 Garza focuses on themes of sex positivity, self portraits, and modern day technology in her artwork.
 She emphasizes being unapologetically herself, when creating nude portraits of women doing the normal day-to-day functions.
 She creates her paintings based on her own cultural background and memories, which mainly exhibit women of color.